KerimCanIslamoglu/ProductPhotoUpload/README.md

 ### For starter

 -   Before you get started please change the connection string in the following directory;
-ProductManagement.DataAccess -> Context -> ApplicationDbContext
+EcommercePhotoUpload.DataAccess -> Context -> ApplicationDbContext

         protected override void OnConfiguring(DbContextOptionsBuilder optionsBuilder)
         {